 Are infrared thermometers a good option?

-Infrared technology is actually used in most digital ear thermometers as well as hand held digital thermometers that take measurements from a short distance away from the forehead.
+Infrared technology is actually used in most digital ear thermometers as well as in a hand held digital thermometer that take measurements from a short distance away from the forehead.
 However when most people talk about infrared thermometers they are referring to the non-contact thermometers that take a measurement of the patients temperature from a short distance.

 These thermometers are a good option when other options like the ear, underarm, or rectal thermometers are not an option.
 This could be because of a pandemic like COVID-19 where close contact is not advised, or when it is simply to scan the temperature and an accurate recording is not needed.
 The IR thermometers work by using the infrared to capture the temperature of the skin, the trouble here is that they also can measure the air temperature between the skin and the hand held IR thermometer.
 This leads to a temperature reading that can be less accurate than ear, underarm and rectal thermometers.